JPST 250: Introduction to Justice and Peace Studies

 Proposed solutions assessed include development, structural changes, world government, multinational agencies, military power, civilian-based defense, active nonviolence for social change, conflict resolution, disarmament, cultural exchange, religious revival and prayer.
 These proposals are considered in the light of theory, history and literature.
 Students apply those concepts by investigating one country or geographic area in depth through a semester-long research project.

-This course is usually offered every semester.
+This course is usually offered every semester, and most January terms.
 It fulfills the Human Diversity requirement in the core curriculum.

 For more information regarding JPST 250: Introduction to Justice and Peace Studies please visit here.